Campaign of the Month: October 2017

 As it happens, that story had a happy ending.
 Em’s player took advantage of the game’s Declaration mechanic to declare that he had chucked the phone into some bushes earlier.
 But imagine if we’d gotten to a point where the cops had actually showed up outside Em’s door to arrest him, and it would’ve been too late to take that Declaration (since it would’ve contradicted the present)?
 Em getting arrested isn’t the end of the world, but the player would’ve been understandably frustrated if it felt like that was happening because of an OOC miscommunication.

 Fudging dice rolls is impossible under the game system we now use, as players roll all the dice.
-But for people who just happen to be curious what the GM thinks of fudging (which they might actually find some value in, as it’s another indicator of what kind of game B&B is like), I’m keeping this older FAQ answer:
+But for people who just happen to be curious what the GM thinks of fudging (which they might actually find some value in, as it’s another indicator of what kind of game B&B is like), I’m keeping the older FAQ answer below.

 The reason I play RPGs, and what I think separates them from books, movies, and other media we passively consume, is that everyone gets to tell the story.
-Players make choices, cause events, and deal with consequences.
+Players make choices and enjoy (or deal with) consequences.
 Dice rolls and character stats exist to impartially arbitrate in what ways (and to what extent) characters get to affect the narrative around them.
 Without dice rolls, we’re simply playing pretend like we did as kids, or writing fiction together.

 When a GM fudges rolls, I believe they destroy the capacity of their players to make meaningful choices and rob of them of agency within the setting.
 Fudged rolls railroad players onto an outcome of the GM’s choosing, and at that point it’s no longer a group of people telling a story together.
 It’s one person ignoring everyone else’s voices, so they can tell the story “how it’s really supposed to go.”